 Alamo Drafthouse's Facebook page has ongoing blog updates and photo coverage of the transformation in progress.

 On February 15, 2012, Texas-based Alamo Drafthouse met with San Francisco's Architectural Planning Committee to present their proposal to convert San Franciso's landmark New Mission Theater into a five-screen multiplex entertainment complex that includes a bar replacing the first floor's projection booth.
 Alamo Drafthouse is in contract with Gus Murad and Associates to purchase the theater.
 Both the New Mission and the adjacent Giant Value store went up for sale in 2011.
-Alamo's founder, Tim League, describes the plan envisioned in the Alamo blog on Thurssday, February 16:
+Alamo's founder, Tim League, describes the plan envisioned in his 2/16/12 Alamo blog post:

 "Even though our plan is to subdivide the balconies into small boutique theaters, we will be doing it in such a way as to preserve nearly all of the amazing architectural details of the space.
 We would still preserve the massive downstairs screen and transform that space into a potential premiere venue with state of the art sound and picture.
 We have been working hand-in-hand with the both historic and neighborhood groups to make sure that our restoration plans meet with their approval.
 The great news is that the theater interior is largely in good shape.
 A large percentage of the interior details have been preserved and even most of the light fixtures are intact."

 NOTE: The pictures below show the building as it appeared on the day of the Landmarks Board hearing on October 11, 2006.
 The graffiti on display was the result of a rave event held in April 2006.
 To view photos from 2001 during the Evermax Furniture Occupation, go here.